Mrigank005/LeetCode-75/README.md

 - **Set Difference**: Finding unique elements in one collection that are not present in another
 - **Frequency Distribution Matching**: Comparing frequency patterns across collections by sorting frequency values
 - **Multi-Step Hash Operations**: Combining hash map and hash set operations for complex validations (e.g., checking uniqueness of frequencies)
+- **Stack Operations**: LIFO (Last In First Out) data structure for character removal and string building
+- **Stack-Based String Processing**: Using stack for efficient character removal based on markers (stars)
 - **Character Set Validation**: Using hash sets to verify two collections contain the same unique elements
 - **Row-Column Comparison**: Using hash maps to store row patterns and match against column patterns with frequency counting
 - **GCD Algorithm**: Applied to string lengths for finding common divisors